healeycodes/crane-search/README.md

 Crane is a technical demo is inspired by [Stork](https://github.com/jameslittle230/stork) and uses a near-identical configuration file setup.
 So it had to be named after a bird too.

 I wrote it to help me understand how WebAssembly search tools work.
+Please use Stork instead.

 Crane is two programs.
 The first program scans a group of documents and builds an efficient index.
 1MB of text and metadata is turned into a 25KB index (14KB gzipped).
 The second program is a Wasm module that is sent to the browser along with a little bit of JavaScript glue code and the index.
 The result is an instant search engine that helps users find web pages as they type.